ids-s1-21/project-The_Code_Ninjas/proposal/proposal.md

 Our research question is “What is Purchasing Power Parity (PPP) and how has it changed over the years across countries?”

-To do this, we are going to use the “Big-mac Index” data and this tells us approximately how many MacDonald’s Big Macs can be bought in different places with the same amount of money.
+To find this out, we are going to use the “Big-mac Index” data and this tells us approximately how many MacDonald’s Big Macs can be bought in different places with the same amount of money.
 The data survey is created by ‘The Economist’ in 1986 and collected from areas worldwide.